tm31420/bip-39-mnemonic-child-generator/README.md

 mnemonics.txt should contain your mnemonics list, one 3,12,24 word phrase per line

-Two files will be generated when you run bip39ch.py, WIFS.txt and addr.txt in the same folder as the program
+Two files will be generated when you run bip39ch.py, WIFS.txt and addr.txt.

 The private keys output in the terminal